What You See is What You Classify: Black Box Attributions: Abstract

 \section{Abstract}

 An important step towards explaining deep image classifiers lies in the identification of image regions that contribute to individual class scores in the model's output.
 However, doing this accurately is a difficult task due to the black-box nature of such networks.
 Most existing approaches find such attributions either using activations and gradients or by repeatedly perturbing the input.
-We instead address this challenge by training a second deep network, the \E, to predict attributions for a pre-trained black-box classifier, the \F. These attributions are in the form of masks that only show the classifier-relevant parts of an image, masking out the rest.
+We instead address this challenge by training a second deep network, the \E, to predict attributions for a pre-trained black-box classifier, the \F. These attributions are provided in the form of masks that only show the classifier-relevant parts of an image, masking out the rest.
 Our approach produces sharper and more boundary-precise masks when compared to the saliency maps generated by other methods.
-Moreover, unlike most existing approaches, ours is capable of directly generating very distinct class-specific masks.
-Finally, the proposed method is very efficient for inference since it only takes a single forward pass through the \E to generate all class-specific masks.
-We show that our attributions are superior to established methods both visually and quantitatively, by evaluating them on the PASCAL VOC-2007 and Microsoft COCO-2014 datasets.
+Moreover, unlike most existing approaches, ours is capable of directly generating very distinct class-specific masks in a single forward pass.
+This makes the proposed method very efficient during inference.
+We show that our attributions are superior to established methods both visually and quantitatively with respect to the PASCAL VOC-2007 and Microsoft COCO-2014 datasets.